panoply/spx/docs/src/views/docs/usage/resource-evaluation.md

 </head>
 ```

----

 # Script Evaluation

-Script occurrences in the DOM are evaluated and initialized asynchronously.
-By default, re-evaluation applies to all inline scripts, whereas linked scripts (i.e., `<script src="">`) will only be evaluated once and never again thereafter.
-Modules that initialize using an IIFE execution pattern will require decoupling if re-evaluation is necessary.
-When navigating between pages that depend on linked resources being analyzed and re-executed, it is recommended to call inline scripts.
-Scripts within the `<body>` or within defined fragments should be avoided.
-There is little necessity for `<body>` script occurrences, and developers can easily replicate such logic using component design architecture.

-> In cases where the default behavior is problematic, you can configure SPX to perform re-evaluation on a per-resource basis using the `spx-eval` attribute or `eval` configuration option.

-### Placements
+In SPX, scripts within the DOM undergo asynchronous evaluation and initialization.
+By default, all inline scripts are subject to re-evaluation, while scripts linked via `{html} <script src="">` are evaluated once upon their first encounter and not re-evaluated subsequently.
+For modules employing an Immediately Invoked Function Expression (IIFE) pattern, re-evaluation might require a redesign to support repeated execution.
+When navigating between pages that necessitate the re-execution of linked scripts, employing inline scripts is recommended.
+Placing scripts within the `{html} <body>` or within defined fragments is generally not advised.

+> There's seldom a need for `{html} <body>` script placements; component-based designs can achieve similar outcomes more effectively.
+Should the default handling not meet your needs, SPX allows for custom script evaluation settings per resource using the `spx-eval` directive.

+# Script Placement

-JavaScript evaluation between navigations is supported when `<script>` elements are contained within the document `<head>` or `<body>` elements.
-However, script tags in the `<body>` are **highly discouraged** and can lead to issues.
-You can avoid loading scripts in the body by taking advantage of ESM, which is widely supported in almost all modern browsers.
-Leverage dynamic imports (`import('.')`) within your bundle instead of rendering inline.
+JavaScript evaluation is supported for `{html} <script>` elements located in the document's `{html} <head>` or `{html} <body>` during navigation.
+However, placing scripts within the `{html} <body>` is **strongly discouraged** due to potential issues.
+To avoid this, utilize ES Modules (ESM), which are widely supported across modern browsers.
+Instead of using inline scripts, consider employing `{js} import('.')` dynamic imports within your bundle for better control and performance.

 <!-- prettier-ignore -->
 ```html